Patarimi/hades/docs/README.md

 techno:
 ```

+It is also possible to create custom devices using a python file. *To be written*.

 ## Tests configuration

-The layout testing need klayout to be install and the program strmxor to be accessible.
+The layout testing needs [klayout](klayout.de) to be installed and the program *strmxor* to be accessible.
 Install hades with optional group dev :

 ```shell